vinivendra/Gryphon/translationComments.md

 ### Gryphon output

-Usually, each Swift file should have a `// gryphon output` comment specifying where that file's translation whould be placed.
+Usually, each Swift file should have a `// gryphon output` comment specifying where that file's translation should be placed.
 The translated file can be written as an absolute path or a relative path.
 Relative paths should be relative to the directory from which Gryphon is called.
-Note that the Gryphon target in Xcode is called from the directory that contains the Xcode project.
+When using the Gryphon target in Xcode, this is the directory that contains the Xcode project.

 Source files that don't contain a `gryphon output` comment will have their translations printed to the standard output.